EIA Form 923 – Power Plant Operations Report

 Selected plants may be permitted to report schedules 1-4B monthly and 6-8 annually so as to lighten their reporting burden.
 All other respondents must respond to the Form in its entirety once a year.

-What does the original data look like?#
+What does the original data look like?

 Once the respondents have submitted their responses, the EIA creates a series of spreadsheets that reflect themes within the form.
 These spreadsheets have changed over the years as the form itself evolves.
 They are accessible on the EIA website as downloadable ZIP files categorized by year.
 The internal data are organized into excel spreadsheets.
 To gain greater insight into year-to-year nuances of the form, we recommend downloading multiple years of EIA-923 ZIP files and comparing both the Form and the Form Instructions files.

-Notable Irregularities#
+Notable Irregularities

-File Naming Conventions The naming conventions for the raw files are confusing and difficult to trace year to year.
+The naming conventions for the raw files are confusing and difficult to trace year to year.
 Subtle and not so subtle changes to the form and published spreadsheets make aggregating pre-2009 data difficult from a programmatic standpoint.

-Protected Data In accordance with the Freedom of Information Act and the Trade Secrets Act, certain information reported to EIA-923 may remain undisclosed to the public until three months after its collection date.
+In accordance with the Freedom of Information Act and the Trade Secrets Act, certain information reported to EIA-923 may remain undisclosed to the public until three months after its collection date.
 The fields subject to this legislation include: total delivered cost of coal, natural gas, and petroleum received at non-utility power plants and the commodity cost information for all plants (Schedule 2).

-Net generation & fuel consumed reported in two separate tables Net generation and fuel consumption are reported in two separate tables in EIA-923: in the core_eia923__monthly_generation and core_eia923__monthly_generation_fuel tables.
+Net generation and fuel consumption are reported in two separate tables in EIA-923: in the core_eia923__monthly_generation and core_eia923__monthly_generation_fuel tables.
 The core_eia923__monthly_generation_fuel table is more complete (the core_eia923__monthly_generation table includes only ~55% of the reported MWh), but the core_eia923__monthly_generation table is more granular (it is reported at the generator level).

-Data Estimates Plants that did not respond or reported unverified data were recorded as estimates rolled in with the state/fuel aggregates values reported under the plant id 99999.
+Plants that did not respond or reported unverified data were recorded as estimates rolled in with the state/fuel aggregates values reported under the plant id 99999.

-PUDL Data Transformations#
+PUDL Data Transformations

-To see the transformations applied to the data in each table, you can read the doc-strings for pudl.transform.eia923 created for each tables’ respective transform function.
+To see the transformations applied to the data in each table, you can read the docstrings for pudl.transform.eia923 created for each table’s respective transform function.